ipfs/devgrants/open-grants/open-proposal-defluencer.md

  - Forth, the social web is built with IPNS addresses (ION or ENS could also be used) pointing to a user content and friend list wrapped in an object giving us a CID for every users.
 (ENS domain names can resolve to this CID)
  - Fifth, IPLD schemas for common social media content.

-defluencer.eth the project website WIP -> https://bafybeifuu2njrul54bimwmxhvp6ozz3rwviubwpjutpyixu62allne3nwm.ipfs.dweb.link
+defluencer.eth the project website W.I.P. -> https://bafybeifuu2njrul54bimwmxhvp6ozz3rwviubwpjutpyixu62allne3nwm.ipfs.dweb.link

 I plan to make some part of the protocol more modular.
-For example, I want to use DIDs and different kind of indexing methods.
+For example, I might use DIDs and different kind of indexing methods.
 I also want to clarify ownership of content when sharing.

 ## Value